nollafox/six2one/README.md

 six2one keeps a canonical SQLite cache and a rebuildable search index side by side.
 SQLite stores the durable facts: posts, tags, aliases, implications, source runs, queue jobs, image records, enrichment coverage, and collection membership.
 The derived index stores the fast lookup shapes: tag and field bitmaps, ordered post-id lists, and text indexes for source, description, and note search.

 That split is what makes the workflow feel local-first without becoming fragile.
-A query is parsed and bound with e621-compatible semantics, including aliases and implications, then evaluated against the local index whenever the needed data is already present.
-If a query needs more data, such as comments, notes, pools, sets, favorites, votes, or moderation metadata, six2one queues the missing enrichment, stores it in SQLite, updates coverage, and reuses it the next time.
+A query is parsed and bound with e621-compatible semantics, including aliases and implications, then the local index contributes every cached or mirrored post that can match the locally decidable parts of the query. e621 pagination is used as discovery for newer or missing posts, not as the only source of candidates.
+If a query needs more data, such as comments, notes, pools, sets, favorites, votes, or moderation metadata, six2one queues the missing enrichment for the combined local and remote candidate set, stores it in SQLite, updates coverage, and reuses it the next time.

 Broad fetches fill the archive, narrower queries carve it, and exports turn matching downloaded posts into portable folders.
 Interrupted work is safe to resume because fetches run through the internal queue; `fetch --queue` drains queued work once, while `fetch --queue --watch` keeps a worker alive for new jobs.
 Downloaded images are keyed by post ID and variant rather than by query spelling, so aliases and overlapping searches converge on the same cached files.